-- any special approvals required for the event, such as conditions of approval set by the NSW Police Force, Roads and Maritime Services or your local council
+- any special approvals required for the event, such as conditions of approval set by the NSW Police Force, Transport for NSW or your local council

 - evidence that appropriate authorities have been notified about the event, such as endorsement of the TMP by your council’s local traffic committee

 - road closures